Give the gift small icon

 SUPPORT FROM A PRO!

-Not happening without human intervention?
-Hire a life story pro to interview you and write your story.
+Worried you won't find the time to capture your story without the help of a real human?
+Hire a life story biographer to interview you and write your story.
 Whether a short 30-minute session to scratch the surface or a full life story multi-month endeavor, you can find an option to fit your goals and budget and remove the pressure from you to pull it all together.
-There are an abundance of companies that will do this and range greatly in price from $150/hour to a few thousand for a limited scope to $10k-15k and more for multi-month in-person biographies of the highest quality.
+There are an abundance of companies that will do this and range greatly in price.
+If this is of interest to you, check out our partners, Whole Story Productions and LifeBook Memoirs

 Bite-Sized Stories with Artifcts